- American Physical Society Sites

 1. Governance.
 The Division shall be governed by an Executive Committee, which shall have general charge of the affairs of the Division.

 2. Composition.
-The Executive Committee shall consist of the Officers of the Division, the most recent past Chair, the Division Councillor(s), and three Members-at-Large elected to staggered three-year terms.
+The Executive Committee shall consist of the Officers of the Division, the most recent Past Chair, the Division Councilor, three Members-at-Large elected to staggered three-year terms, and two Early Career/Student Members elected to staggered two-year terms.

-3. Executive Committee Meetings The Executive Committee shall hold at least two meetings each year, one of which shall occur during the Regular Meeting.
-Any member of the Executive Committee unable to attend a meeting may name an alternate to represent him or her, subject to the approval of the Chair.
-The Chair of the Division shall preside over the Executive Committee meetings.
+3. Executive Committee Meetings.
+The Executive Committee shall hold at least two meetings each year, one of which shall occur during the Regular Meeting.
+Any member of the Executive Committee unable to attend a meeting may name an alternate who is a member of the Division in good standing to represent him or her, subject to the approval of the Chair.
 A majority of the voting members, including at least two Officers, shall constitute a quorum.

 ARTICLE VI - OFFICERS AND DIVISION COUNCILLOR(S)

 2. Duties of the Chair.
-The Chair shall preside at all meetings of the Executive Committee and Business Sessions at which his or her attendance is possible.
+The Chair has overall responsibility for the operations of the Division, and shall preside at all meetings of the Executive Committee and Business Sessions at which his or her attendance is possible.

 3. Duties of the Chair-Elect.
 The Chair-Elect shall act in place of the Chair if the latter is unable to perform his or her duties.
 The Chair-Elect shall perform such other functions as may be explicitly provided in the Bylaws.